Post Summary: The perfect 7 Day Croatia Itinerary including where to stay and what to do in each place.

 That’s why planning ahead is key to maximizing your time there.
 While I have seen some 7 day Croatia itineraries that have you start from the top of the country in Zagreb and torpedo your way down to Dubrovnik, I don’t think it’s a good idea.
 Most of those itineraries are not factoring in travel time, and you will barely have time to enjoy yourself before you have to get moving to your next destination.

-Trying to see all of Croatia in 7 days is impossible.
+Trying to see all of Croatia in a week is impossible.
 Ideally, it’s best to take a few things off your list so you can fully enjoy what you can see.
 Croatia is one of the most magical places in the world and deserves to be relished.

 I’ve created two separate “7 days in Croatia” itineraries that will hit up the main highlights along with breathing room and space to enjoy your time without a minute by minute schedule.
 The first is a best of Croatia itinerary focusing on the ever-popular Dubrovnik, Split, and a few days of island hopping.
 The second 7 day Croatia itinerary is centered on the two magnificent national parks Plitvice and Krka, and the often missed Istrian Region of Croatia.

-The two 7 day itineraries can easily be combined to become a 10 day Croatia itinerary or 2 weeks in Croatia itinerary.
-We spent 2 weeks in Croatia and think it’s the perfect amount of time to see the top highlights.
+The two itineraries can easily be combined to become a 10 day or 2 weeks in Croatia itinerary.
+We spent 2 weeks there and think it’s the perfect amount of time to see the top highlights.
 One week in Croatia is enough to get a glimpse, but if you can do two weeks, go for it!

 *This post may contain affiliate links, which means we might earn a small commission if you purchase from them.
 This is at no extra cost to you.